 - Relationship of your layout with parts of your code.

 - How search engines understand and process both the layout and your code.

-When we started to analyze our dataset of partially indexed pages with LAYOUT in mind, we finally understood how important it is.
+When we started to analyze our dataset of partially indexed pages with LAYOUT in mind, we finally understood its importance.

-Just to go through one example, content prominence seems to be a very strong metric, and one we didn’t pay enough attention to.
+Just to go through one example, content prominence seems to be a powerful metric and one we didn’t pay enough attention to.
 Google will go through heavy JS files just to make sure that your main, most prominent content is indexed.

 At the same time, search engines will happily skip indexing of lightweight HTML/CSS content if it is not relevant to the most prominent part of the layout.
 Understanding how Google is assessing different parts of your layout is one of the most important things when it comes to getting your website ranking well in Google.

 Getting your content rendered and indexed by Google is not a given.
 If anything, we can assume that getting your content into Google’s index will become harder and harder.